skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 is returned from the subscription is used to release the subscription.

 Subscriptions will be automatically initialised in didMount and they will be released in willUnmount.

+Subscriptions are initialised and released outside of the Component but within the SideEffectProvider, meaning you can ignore or mock them while unit testing.

 Example: